fhtagnn/qmk_firmware/keyboards/kissboard/keymaps/puq/readme.md

 SCOPP > Shift+Copy, 	tap = Shift+Paste (shell mode)

 ### NUB Layer (FNB+p)
 Same as NMB layer with numberpad numerals.
 Useful for some programs like Blender. »FNB+p« activates the layer.
-In case numlock state is off it can be activated/toggled by pressing »q«.
+In case numlock state is off, it can be activated/toggled by pressing »q«.
 While layer NUB is active, press »p« or »FNB+p« to switch off again.

 ### OS Key (FNB+f)
 Switches unicode input modes for different operating systems.
-Preset on boot is LINUX (IBUS).
+Preset on boot is LINUX (IBus).

 »FNB+f« toggles: 1.
 Android¹; 2.
 Windows with WinCompose²; 3.
 IOS (untested); 4. back to Linux.